isaac-udy/Enro/docs/viewmodels.md

 Enro allows ViewModels to access the `NavigationHandle` for the screen that they are being used by, which allows navigation logic to be managed from within a ViewModel.
 This is functionality is optional, and some people prefer to leave the navigation logic within the View layer of their applications.

+One of the main advantages of using ViewModels for navigation logic is that ViewModels can be tested with Unit tests.
+This allows you to test the navigation logic of your application without needing to run an emulator or device.
+For more information on testing, see [Testing](./testing.md).

 ## Getting a NavigationHandle inside a ViewModel
 To get a NavigationHandle from inside of a ViewModel, use the `by navigationHandle<T>()` property delegate.
 This will return a `TypedNavigationHandle<T>`.
 For more information on what a NavigationHandle is, see [Navigation Handles](./navigation-handles.md).